riccardoforzan/SE-2021/L01-GoogleKotlinPlayground.md

 Passing a lambda or other function as an argument to a function creates a higher-order function.

-To see more examples: <a href=https://developer.android.com/codelabs/kotlin-bootcamp-sams#4>Kotlin Bootcamp</a>
+To see more examples: [Kotlin Bootcamp](https://developer.android.com/codelabs/kotlin-bootcamp-sams#4>Kotlin Bootcamp)

 ___